Disclaimer: This site may earn affiliate commissions from your purchases through our links, at no extra cost. Learn more.

 Key Details for North America Visa Requirements

-• Most Countries Are Visa-Free for U.S. Tourists: Nearly all countries and territories in North America offer visa-free entry to U.S. citizens for 30 to 180 days, making travel throughout the region relatively easy.
+• Most Countries Are Visa-Free for U.S. Tourists: Nearly all countries and territories in North America offer visa-free entry to U.S. citizens for 30 to 180 days.

 • Get a Visa Fast: If you're required to have a travel visa and need to get it quickly, visit iVisa.com.